Nicktld/HTML/README.txt

-This repos contains my HTML learning notes.
-Every 10 html files will share one set of contents.
-The details added later will be shown in X0 htmlfile e.g. 10_***.html, 20_***.html.
+This repos records my HTML learning notes.
+The tuturial is divided into several blocks each of which contains 10 html files and they share one set of contents.
+The details added later of each block are shown in X0 htmlfile e.g. 10_***.html, 20_***.html.

 Text editor: gedit.
 Reference: www.w3school.com.cn/html